guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 #### 2.2 Sales Prediction Model

-After the generated product description has been displayed on the online products, The users view and buy the products.
-So now the problem is that we want to train a sales prediction model for products.
+When the generated product descriptions are deployed on the platform, user engagement (views and purchases) can be observed.
+This creates an opportunity to train a product sales prediction model.
 The training target is:

 $$ RPM = N_{sales} / N_{views} $$